-Solution: If this is the case, you may visit your veterinarian to ask for an expert’s opinion whether you should opt to neutering and spaying your pet.
+Solution: If this is the case, you may visit your veterinarian to ask for an expert’s opinion on whether you should opt to neuter and spay your pet.

 It may be trying to get out of your yard to hunt an insect or an animal intruder nearby.
 If you suspect that your dog is trying to hunt, observe if your pet fixes its focus on one spot of your yard.
-If it is a yes, your dog is definitely trying to hunt.
+If it is a yes, your dog is trying to hunt.

-Solution: What you need to do next is be aware of burrowing animals such as rodents and voles.
-Get rid of them as carefully as possible, without the use of toxic chemicals as this can also poison your pet.
-One way of getting rid of these intruders is by using ultrasonic rodent repellents.
+Solution: You need to be aware of burrowing animals such as rodents and voles next.
+Get rid of them as carefully as possible, without toxic chemicals, as this can poison your pet.
+One way of getting rid of these intruders is using ultrasonic rodent repellents.

-A common misconception is that dogs dig because they know that they are going to die.
-The actual explanation behind this is that when animals get sick, their first instinct is to be in a safe hiding place.
-That is why, if dogs are weak, sick, injured, or in pain, they tend to dig a hole and lay on it.
-It is not an indication though, that the dog is about to die.
+A common misconception is that dogs dig because they know they will die.
+The explanation is that when animals get sick, their first instinct is to be in a safe hiding place.
+That is why dogs tend to dig a hole and lay on it if they are weak, sick, injured, or in pain.
+It is not an indication that the dog is about to die.

-Solution: If you notice changes in your dog’s behavior such as a lack of appetite and interest to go for a walk, it is time to get the help of a vet.
-If there are no physical symptoms present, your dog could be experiencing emotional problems such as separation anxiety and stress.
+Solution: If you notice changes in your dog’s behavior, such as a lack of appetite and interest in going for a walk, it is time to get the help of a vet.
+If no physical symptoms are present, your dog could be experiencing emotional problems such as separation anxiety and stress.

-Dogs may not be that expressive, but they also feel a wide array of emotions.
+Dogs may not be expressive but also feel a wide array of emotions.
 If you notice that your dog tends to dig, pace, lick, and change its body posture when you are away, this could be a sign that your dog is missing you.
 This is commonly known as separation anxiety.
 They do these digging and other activities to keep themselves distracted and channel their restless energy.